Michdo93/openhab_python_crud/README.md

 crud.create("testItem", "String", "my test string", ["group1", "group2", "group3"])
 ```

+The function automatically checks if the `Type` of the `Item` exists in openHAB and thus can be created.
+If you want to set a `State` for this `Item`, it is also automatically checked whether the `State` is consistently valid for this `Type`.

 There will be no response if it is correct!

-Notes: In the next update it will be validated if the state is consistent to the type!

 ### Reading an item